git-moss/DrivenByMoss-Documentation/Mackie/Mackie-MCU.md

 ### Common functions in all modes

+  * New: Pressing a knob can now be combined with modifier keys: SHIFT - set parameter to center value, CONTROL - set parameter to minimum, ALT - set parameter to maximum.

 * **Record-arm buttons** (MCU ARM1-8) - Press to arm the specific track for recording.
-* **Mute buttons** (MCU MUTE1-8) - Un-/mute the specific track
+* **Mute buttons** (MCU MUTE1-8) - Un-/mute the specific track / layer
-* **Solo buttons** (MCU SOLO1-8) - Un-/solo the specific track
+* **Solo buttons** (MCU SOLO1-8) - Un-/solo the specific track / layer
 * **Option+one of the Mute buttons**: Deactivate all mutes
 * **Option+one of the Solo buttons**: Deactivate all solos
 * **Track selection buttons** (MCU SELECT1-8) - Select the specific track.
 If *hierarchical* is selected as track navigation in the settings, press the select button of the track again to enter a group/folder.
 Long press the select button of any track to leave the group/folder.
 If track navigation is set to *flat*, selecting an already selected group track toggles its' expanded state.
+Press the select button of the track again to enter layers mode, if the track contains an instrument with layers or drum pads.
 * **Send (MCU MODE SENDS)+Track selection buttons** - Select the send channel 1-8.
 * **Shift+Track selection buttons** - Set the length of a new clip.
 * **Option+Track selection buttons** - Stop the playing clip on the specific track.